photoprism/photoprism-docs/docs/getting-started/faq.md

 We therefore recommend learning Docker if your operating system supports it.
 Docker vastly simplifies installation and upgrades.
 It saves our team a lot of time that we can then spend more effectively, see previous question.

-!!! tldr ""
+!!! missing ""
-    Everyone is invited to contribute by building & testing native packages for Linux distributions and other operating systems! 💐
+    Everyone is invited to contribute by building & testing native packages for Linux distributions and other operating systems! 🌷

 ### Do you support Podman? ###